yuhao92/yuhao92.github.io/_pages/about.md

 Research Interest
 ======

 I seek to explore novel mechanisms and control strategies aimed at enhancing the accessibility, functionality, and reliability of soft reconfigurable modular robotic systems across a spectrum of challenging and unfamiliar environments.
-My research centers on using dynamic modeling methodologies, complemented by simulations and machine learning techniques, to study and develop novel mechanisms and advanced control methodologies for soft robotic systems.
-Moreover, I actively engage in mentoring students, guiding them through the process of designing, modeling, prototyping, and testing cutting-edge robotic systems tailored for both locomotion and manipulation tasks.
+My research centers on using dynamic modeling methods, complemented by simulations and machine learning techniques, to study and develop novel mechanisms and advanced controls for soft robotic systems.
+Moreover, I actively engage in mentoring students, guiding them through designing, modeling, prototyping, and testing cutting-edge robotic systems tailored for locomotion and manipulation tasks.

 Publications
 ======